Should I Be Concerned About Risk If I'm Not Personable?

 Question: I run a respected chiropractic practice in my community.
 I take pride in the fact that I keep up to date on the latest techniques, as well as clinical research and trends.
 But recently a patient commented that I'm not really a “warm, fuzzy type of doctor.”
 Should I be concerned?

-by Mike Whitmer in Patient Interactions on Friday, June 9, 2017
+Posted in Risk Management on Friday, June 9, 2017

 Answer: Of course excellent clinical care is a primary goal of any healthcare practitioner.
 However, it is smart not to overlook the importance of a positive bedside manner.
 Research has shown that doctors who are considered “warm” and “personable” are less likely than their standoffish counterparts to be sued.